 How Lens Implants Are Selected

-Lens implants are not selected the same way that glasses or contact lenses are.
 We’ve all had eye exams in which the doctor asks us which lens we like better “number 1 or number 2”.
-When your eye doctor does this test, called a “manifest refraction”, they are showing you different lens options and allowing you to choose which one you like the best.
+When your eye doctor does this test, called a “manifest refraction”, they are showing you different lens options and allow you to choose which one you like the best.
 This can be done for glasses or contacts, but it cannot be done in the same way for a lens implant that goes inside your eye.

 As a result, despite the best measurement devices on the market, some patients will end up with residual nearsightedness, farsightedness, or astigmatism after their cataract surgery.
 This would require glasses, contacts, or laser vision correction (e.g. LASIK) after the cataract surgery to fix this remaining prescription.